Olo Inc. (OLO) stock: EPS estimates from a range of analysts - The Dwinnex

 Ratios:

-We take a closer look at OLO’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.46 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 612.76.
-For the most recent quarter (mrq), Quick Ratio is recorded 8.50 and its Current Ratio is at 8.50.
+Our analysis of OLO’s different ratios will help us gain a deeper understanding of the company.
+For the most recent quarter (mrq), Quick Ratio is recorded 7.20 and its Current Ratio is at 7.20.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades